talhajavedmukhtar/ARE-rt/README.md

 --------------
 - Install the required dependencies using: pip3 install -r requirements.txt

-- Rename "config_sample.py" to "config.py" and configure the following parameters:
+- Configure the following parameters in “config.py”:

         BANNERS_FILE                Path to the input banners file which contains the banners.
         NUM_PROCESS_BANNERS         Limit for number of banners to process (if not all)